microchip-pic-avr-examples/atmega4808-air-quality-monitor-studio/README.md

 1. Download the example.

-2. Open the example  into Atmel Studio 7 by clicking on the .atsln file.
+2. Open the example  into Microchip Studio by clicking on the .atsln file.

 3. Connect AVR IoT WG board to PC using the micro USB cable.